pzerger/cheatsheets/Markdown_Cheatsheet.md

 Blocks of code are either fenced by lines with three back-ticks ```

 Github Flavored Markdown supports highlighting language-specific formatting for a _very_ long list of languages known to Github, listed HERE https://github.com/github/linguist/blob/master/lib/linguist/languages.yml.
+Just a couple of examples:

 \```python